ypid/ansible-packages/README.md

 This role makes extensive use of some recently introduced features of Ansible 2.
-One of those features, namely iterating over included tasks multiple times with the `when_*` statement had a bug so this role requires at least Ansible 2.1.
+One of those features, namely iterating over included tasks multiple times with the `when_*` statement had a bug in v2.0 so this role requires at least Ansible 2.1.

 Additionally, this role uses features recently introduced in Jinja2, namely the `equalto` filter which was released with